 In the past, surgery may have meant a lengthy hospital stay to recover.
 With modern

-type of surgery required:
+type of surgery needed.

-immediate medical attention in case of complications.
+sure that you get immediate medical attention in case of complications.

-Outpatient surgery.
 Because of advances in surgical procedures and anesthesia, many surgeries done today

 allow you to recover and go home on the same day.
 Outpatient surgery, when appropriate,

 has proven to reduce costs, reduce stress, speed up the recovery process, and reduce

 the time lost from work and family life.
 Outpatient surgery may also be called same-day

 surgery, in-and-out surgery, and ambulatory surgery.
 And, outpatient surgery is often